MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 This embedding is achieved by writing an entry into the Image :ref:`header_keyvalue_pairs_, using the key "``dw_scheme``".
-The value of this entry is the complete diffusion gradient table, stored in the `MRtrix file format`_.
+The value of this entry is the complete diffusion gradient table, stored in the `MRtrix format`_.
-However, this entry should generally *not be accessed or manipulated directly* by users; instead, users should rely on the internal handling of these data as performed by *MRtrix3* commands, or where relevant, use the relevant interface options provided as part of specific *MRtrix3 commands*, as detailed later.
+However, this entry should generally *not be accessed or manipulated directly* by users; instead, users should rely on the internal handling of these data as performed by *MRtrix3* commands, or where relevant, use the command-line options provided as part of specific *MRtrix3 commands*, as detailed later.

 FSL format